vzool/frontend-nanodegree-neighborhood-map/README.md

 ### Requirements

-To run this Web Application you will need a browser with specific version that fully supports the JavaScript,
+To run this Web Application you will need to open index.html in a browser.
+The Browser should be in specific versions that fully supports the JavaScript language,

 which those browsers and versions are: